Python Tooling for Flightgear Development

 fg-extract-translatable-strings --help

-Integration, where one doesn't necessarily want to run `pip`: one could
+necessarily want to run `pip`: one could set `PYTHONPATH` and run the

-set `PYTHONPATH` and run the desired module(s) as above (the obvious
+desired module(s) as shown above (the obvious alternative being to create

-alternative being to create a temporary venv and use the “recommended
+a temporary venv and use the normal installation method).

-## Running the unit tests
+## Running the Unit Tests

 python3 -m unittest

-## Building the package
+## Building the Package

 python3 -m build